 More Side Dishes You Might Like!

 If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 - Preheat the oven to 400°F and line a baking sheet with parchment paper.

 - Slice the acorn squash into rings and scoop out the seeds.

-- Roast for 25 minutes then flip each piece and roast for another 10-15 minutes or until the squash is golden brown with crisp edges.
+- Arrange the squash on your baking sheet and roast at 400°F for 25 minutes then flip each piece and roast for another 10-15 minutes or until the squash is golden brown with crisp edges.